-Nthaopa worked at the Bernard Price Institute for Palaeontological Research (BPI) at the University of the Witwatersrand for five years before he joined the Palaeontology Department of the Museum in 2006.
-He prepares both small and larger fossil specimens.
+Nthaopa worked at the Evolutionary Studies Institute (ESI) at the University of the Witwatersrand for five years before he joined the Palaeontology Department of the Museum in 2006.
+He prepares both small and larger fossil specimens, and assists with casting.
 He is also an experienced fossil finder in the field and was responsible for finding an almost complete, fully articulated Erythrosuchus africanus skeleton in 2008.

 Sharon has been a member of the Palaeontology Department of the Museum since 2006.
-She prepares mainly larger fossils and occasionally assists with field work.
+She prepares small and large fossils and occasionally assists with field work.